Sign Up for a Free Account

 Historical note and terminology

 Although a case that may have represented a spinal subdural empyema was reported by Levy in 1849, the earliest report clearly defining spinal subdural empyema as a distinct clinical entity is that of Lowenburg in 1918 (01).
 Important case reports and series were published by Bennett and Keegan in 1928 (14), Abbott in 1953 (01), Fraser and colleagues in 1973 (21), Brock and Bleck in 1992 (13), and Schneider and Givens in 1998 (45).
 Levy and colleagues have provided a useful review of MRI findings (32).
 Spinal subdural empyema is a rare entity.
-Only a small number of case reports exist, and only one detailed case series and literature review has been published (43).
-It is of note, however, that Harris and colleagues, in a series of 31 patients with localized central nervous system infections, found one spinal subdural empyema, suggesting that spinal subdural empyema may constitute a larger portion of space-occupying central nervous system infections than is usually supposed (24).
+Only a small number of case reports exist, and only one detailed case series and literature review (in children) has been published (43).
+It is of note, however, that Harris and colleagues, in an older series of 31 patients with localized central nervous system infections, found one spinal subdural empyema, suggesting that spinal subdural empyema may constitute a larger portion of space-occupying central nervous system infections than is usually supposed (24).

 This is an article preview.